 - Anyone with a fever 37.5°C or higher, or cold or flu-like symptoms, even mild

-- Anyone who has visited any of the venues at the same time as a COVID-19 case listed on the NSW Government website (https://www.nsw.gov.au/covid-19/latest-newsand-updates)
+- Anyone who has been in any of the COVID-19 case locations in Australia in the previous 14 days (see listed on the NSW Government website https://www.nsw.gov.au/covid-19/latest-newsand-updates)

 - Having their temperature and health status checked.

-- Children can visit, but they must have a current flu vaccination and be under adult supervision at all times during the visit.
+- Children can visit, but they must be under adult supervision at all times during the visit.

 - Social distancing needs to be maintained when you visit.